Home Learning (updated April 2022)

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 If you are struggling with your child not having any access to a suitable device, then please contact the school.
 We may be able to loan you a laptop or iPad from school from our 'Home Learning Load Devices' There is an agreement to sign for all loan devices.
 This will allow access to Seesaw to view the home learning plans.
 It will also have ‘Zoom’ for any live meetings.

 If you have a device, but you don’t have a suitable internet connection, again, please contact the school to discuss this.
 We may be able to talk you though how you can use your phone’s data allowance to link to the device, or can talk through other options.

 If you do not have a suitable device and feel you need printed materials, this can be arranged.
 Please contact your child’s class teacher via Seesaw, or phone the school, to explain what you require.
 We will endeavour to provide you with a pack to collect.
-(Note: during the pandemic, this is not the preferred solution as it needs multiple people to handle paperwork.
+(Note: during a period of infection control, this is not the preferred solution as it needs multiple people to handle paperwork.
 This increases the risk of infection.
 Please use the home learning plan on Seesaw and internet access where possible.)

 In terms of submitting work to the teachers, please use Seesaw primarily.
 The app is simple to use and you can upload work that your teacher will be able to review and provide feedback on.
 If you cannot do this, paper work can be brought in to school in a named envelope.
 (Note: we will be quarantining work to 72 hours before reviewing it)